 backers should be tagged with Map Money.

 something other than money, so they should all be tagged with Not

-The cashflow analysis will tag the parameters and fields according to how they are used in the contract’s transitions, and if the resulting tags do not correspond to the expectation, then the contract likely contains a bug somewhere.
+The cashflow analysis will tag the parameters and fields according to how they are used in the contract’s transitions and procedures, and if the resulting tags do not correspond to the expectation, then the contract likely contains a bug somewhere.